 In addition to the standard components listed above, you also have a headline in this ad format, which can be up to 200 characters.

-There’s a call-to action button that sits separately, and you can write your own wording on it and choose the colour.
+There’s a call-to-action button that sits separately, and you can write your own wording on it and choose the color.

 Google advise that the image size should be 300px x [200px to 500px].